 The shortlist

 - Billet.
-Small to mid-sized field-service businesses, $5 to $40 per user per month.
+Small to mid-sized field-service businesses.

 - Detrack.
 SMB-friendly, mid-tier pricing, native QuickBooks sync.